 Baton Rouge volunteers head to Kentucky for flood relief

-BATON ROUGE - Saturday morning, a team of four volunteers with Red Cross departed to Kentucky, in hopes of helping those suffering from severe flooding.
+BATON ROUGE - A team of four volunteers with the Red Cross left Baton Rouge Saturday morning and are on their way to Kentucky, hoping to help those suffering from severe flooding.

 So far, 25 people have been confirmed dead.
 Among them, four were children.
 The effects of the downpours have left Kentucky counties like Breathitt, Letcher and Perry in a crisis.

-Many homes and buildings were swept away by running waters.
-Many streets look more like waterways.
+Many homes and buildings were swept away by running waters, and many streets now look more like waterways.

-"I got the call last night" said Brian Cox, among those leaving our area to help.
+"I got the call last night," said Brian Cox, one volunteer among those leaving our area to help.

 Cox, like much of his team, has years of experience in disaster relief, especially coming from Southeast Louisiana.

 Cora Lee has also seen many floods during her service.
-With years of flood disaster relief, even this one had her questioning what she's dealt with before.
+But even with years of experience in flood relief, this disaster still had her questioning what she's dealt with before.

-“I said well shoot, that's worse than the 2016 flood here," Lee said when she saw what was happening across Eastern Kentucky.
+“I said, 'well shoot, that's worse than the 2016 flood here,'" Lee said when she saw what was happening across Eastern Kentucky.

 Trending News